dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 Overview
 ========
-SimpleDBM uses a custom serialization mechanism for marshalling and unmarshalling data types to/from byte streams.
-When a data type is persisted, a two-byte type code is stored in the first two bytes of the byte stream [1]_.
-When reading back, the type code is used to lookup a factory for creating the object of the correct type.
+SimpleDBM uses a custom serialization mechanism for marshalling and unmarshalling objects to/from byte streams.
+When an object is marshalled, a two-byte code is stored in the first two bytes of the byte stream [1]_.
+This identifies the class of the stored object.
+When reading back, the type code is used to lookup a factory for creating the object of the correct class.

 ..
 [1] In some cases the type code is not stored, as it can be
        determined through some other means.
-For instance, a data dictionary may be available with type information that allows table rows to be correctly parsed.

 The SimpleDBM serialization mechanism does not use the Java Serialization framework.

 Central to the SimpleDBM serialization mechanism is the ``ObjectRegistry`` module.
-The ``ObjectRegistry`` is important because it provides coupling between SimpleDBM and clients.
-For instance, index key types, table row types, etc. can be registered in SimpleDBM's ``ObjectRegistry`` and thereby made available to SimpleDBM.
+The ``ObjectRegistry`` provides the coupling between SimpleDBM serialization mechanism and its clients.
+For instance, index key types, table row types, etc. are registered in SimpleDBM's ``ObjectRegistry`` and thereby made available to SimpleDBM.
 You will see how this is done when we discuss Tables_ and Indexes_.

-To allow SimpleDBM to access a particular type, you must assign a unique 2-byte (short) type code to the type, and register a factory class with the ``ObjectRegistry``.
-Note that because the type code is recorded in persistent storage, it must be stable, i.e., once registered, the type code association must remain the same for the life span of the the database.
+To allow SimpleDBM to deserialize (unmarshall) an object from a byte-stream, you must assign a unique 2-byte (short) type code to the class, and register a ``ObjectFactory`` implementation with the ``ObjectRegistry``.
+Because the type code gets recorded in persistent storage, it must be stable, i.e., once registered, the type code association for a class must remain constant for the life span of the the database.

-An important consideration is to ensure that all the required types are available to a SimpleDBM RSS instance at startup.
+An important consideration is to ensure that all the required classes are available to a SimpleDBM RSS instance at startup.

 A limitation of the current design is that the type registrations are not held in persistent storage.
-Since all types must be available to SimpleDBM server when it is starting up, as these may be involved in recovery, you need to ensure that custom types are registered to SimpleDBM immediately after the server instance is created, but before the server is started.
+Since all types must be available to SimpleDBM server when it is starting up (as these may be involved in recovery) you need to ensure that custom types are registered to the ``ObjectRegistry`` immediately after the server instance is created, but before the server is started.
 Typically this is handled by requiring each module to register its own types.